deco-cx/deco/README.md

 ```
 ### Copy Partytown files script

-The partytown library need the web workers and service workers static files to work, this script copy those required files.
+The partytown library needs the web and service workers' static files to work.
+This script copies these required files.
 More info: https://partytown.builder.io/copy-library-files
 Add the `copyPartytown` task to your `deno.json` file:

 ```json